October 6, 2022

 1.3.2 The requirements of the CCPA

-The main legislative act concerning data protection in the state of California is the California Consumer Privacy Act (CCPA).
+In the absence of a data protection law passed on a federal level by the federal government, the main legislative act concerning data protection in California is the California Consumer Privacy Act (CCPA).
 The does not expressly require obtaining consent for the use of cookies.
-The only exception under the CCPA is to have prior consent from minors when selling their personal information through the use of cookies.
+The only exception under the CCPA is to have prior consent from minors when selling their personal information through cookies.
 If they are between 13-16 years old, you must seek consent directly from them.
-If they are younger than 13 years old, then you must seek consent from their parents or guardians.
+If they are younger than 13, you must seek consent from their parents or guardians.

-While prior cookie consent is not expressly required, in order to mitigate the risk that the use of third party behavioral advertising could be considered a “sale” under the CCPA you are encouraged to obtain prior cookie consent from your users before placing third party behavioral advertising cookies.
+While prior cookie consent is not expressly required, to mitigate the risk that third-party behavioral advertising could be considered a “sale” under the CCPA, you are encouraged to obtain prior cookie consent from your users before placing third-party behavioral advertising cookies.

-Other than the CCPA, another important law in California relating to consumer privacy is the California Privacy Rights Act (CPRA), also referred to as the “CCPA 2.0”.
-The CPRA was adopted in 2020, takes effect on January 1, 2023, and becomes fully enforceable on July 1, 2023 with a lookback period from January 1, 2022.
-Even though CPRA updates the CCPA in many aspects, its requirements regarding the cookie consent remain the same as that of the CCPA’s.
+Other than the CCPA, another essential law relating to consumer privacy in California is the California Privacy Rights Act (CPRA), also called the “CCPA 2.0”.
+The CPRA was adopted in 2020, takes effect on 1 January 2023, and becomes fully enforceable on 1 July 2023 with a lookback period from 1 January 2022.
+Even though CPRA updates the CCPA in many aspects, its requirements regarding cookie consent remain the same as that of the CCPA.

 1.3.3 The requirements in Canada